 California labor law guarantees that non-exempt employees get paid at least minimum wage for all hours worked plus overtime (if applicable).
-Currently in California, minimum wage is $15.50 an hour.1
+As of 2023 in California, minimum wage is $15.50 an hour.1

 If an employer pays an employee less than minimum wage or OT rates, then California Labor Code 1194 permits the employee to sue the employer for the following damages: